Browse by . . .

 Should artists approaching "The Art of 9/11" feel angry, guilty, or both?
 Arthur C. Danto curates a measured response, and Chang-Jin Lee offers the comforts of a "Homeland Security Garden," but anger wells up with "A Knock at the Door. . . .

 Arthur C. Danto calls his essay on Peter Fischli and David Weiss "The Artist as Prime Mover."
-Why, then, do they, Andy Goldsworthy, avaf, Alexander Lee, and so many others seem intent on trashing the gallery?
+But did they ever stop moving?

 Arthur C. Danto cut his philosophical teeth on Warhol's Brillo boxes.
 Did Andy Warhol decline from agent provocateur into celebrity, or was he asking for it all along?